Tereza Mihalíková: 2024: Two WTA 250 finals

 Mihalíková was runner-up at the Transylvania Open alongside Harriet Dart and at the Rosmalen Open partnering with Olivia Nicholls.

 Playing with Nicholls, she reached back-to-back quarterfinals at the China Open and at the next WTA 1000, the Wuhan Open.

-In November, Mihalíková partnered Viktória Hrunčáková to win the deciding doubles match against the USA pair of Taylor Townsend and Ashlyn Krueger that saw Slovakia qualify for the Billie Jean King Cup quarterfinals.
+In November, Mihalíková partnered Viktória Hrunčáková to win the deciding doubles match against the U.S. pair of Taylor Townsend and Ashlyn Krueger that saw Slovakia qualify for the Billie Jean King Cup quarterfinals.
 The pair then repeated the feat in the semifinals by overcoming Nicholls and Heather Watson as Slovakia defeated Great Britain to make it into the final for the first time since 2002.

 2025: First WTA 500 title

 With her partner Olivia Nicholls, Mihalíková reached her first WTA 1000 final at the Indian Wells Open with an upset win over fifth seeds Hsieh Su-wei and Zhang Shuai.
 They lost the final to Asia Muhammad and Demi Schuurs.

 In May, Mihalíková and Nicholls were runners-up at the WTA 125 Trophée Clarins, losing to Irina Khromacheva and Fanny Stollár in the final.

 Alongside Nicholls, she won her first WTA 500 title at the Berlin Open in June, defeating top seeds Sara Errani and Jasmine Paolini in the final which went to a deciding champions tiebreak.